inflearn logo

 📘[SECTION 05] ISA-95 Manufacturing Standards Competitiveness and MES Advancement Strategy

-• We introduce the ISA-95 international standard architecture, which bridges data silos between enterprise business processes (ERP) and manufacturing execution systems (MES).
+• We introduce the ISA-95 international standard architecture, which connects data silos between enterprise business processes (ERP) and manufacturing execution systems (MES).

-• By resolving discrepancies between planning and execution data, we secure a 'Single Source of Truth' where performance and financial information are immediately synchronized in both directions.
+• By resolving the discrepancy between planning and execution data, we secure a 'Single Source of Truth' where performance and financial information are immediately synchronized in both directions.

 • By implementing a complete traceability lineage for 4M data, we decisively defend against large-scale quality risks and recall incidents.

-• Next-generation MES goes beyond passively reflecting the requirements of the field; it operates as a control hub that monitors and manages the site in real-time based on standardized KPIs.
+• Next-generation MES goes beyond passively reflecting the requirements of the field, functioning as a control hub that monitors and manages the site in real-time based on standardized KPIs.

 • Through a three-stage roadmap of Visualize, Analyze, and Predict, we will advance MES big data to the level of intelligent autonomous production.